 Here is everything we know about The Menu.

-What is The Menu plot?
+The Menu plot

 The Menu is an original idea from screenwriters Seth Reiss and Will Tracy.
-The movie is being described as a mix of comedy, horror and thriller elements while being set at an exclusive high-class dining experience.
+The movie is described as a mix of comedy, horror and thriller elements while being set at an exclusive high-class dining experience.
 Here is the official synopsis from Searchlight Pictures:

 "A couple travels to a coastal island to eat at an exclusive restaurant where the chef has prepared a lavish menu, with some shocking surprises."

 We get a bit clearer picture of the plot in the official trailer, which you can watch below.
 The dinner is just one part of the experience, as the guests also appear to be involved in a deadly hunt.